Person · Other

 Explore the remarkable timeline of Tim Duncan, from his early days in basketball, through his legendary career with the San Antonio Spurs, to his role as a coach and mentor.
 Discover key moments and achievements of one of the greatest power forwards in NBA history, known for his fundamental skills and leadership on and off the court.

-Born: April 25, 1976
+Born April 25, 1976

-Retired Professional Basketball Player
+Known as Retired Professional Basketball Player

 Wake Forest University